-In 2017 NVE started a project to further develop our retail market monitoring.
-In 2018, Oslo Economics assisted NVE in designing indicators for improved monitoring of the retail market and implementing them into a spreadsheet-tool for analysis.
-Oslo Economics recommend primarily to apply the retailers' margin in absolute value and profitability as indicators, and to monitor the competition by following the development in the indicators over time.
-NVE will consider the recommendations in the report and conclude on which indicators to implement and how to implement them.
+In 2017 NVE-RME started a project to further develop our retail market monitoring.
+In 2019, NVE-RME commissioned a report on designing indicators for improved monitoring of the retail market and implementing them into a spreadsheet-tool for analysis.
+The report recommended primarily to apply the retailers' margin in absolute value and profitability as indicators, and to monitor the competition by following the development in the indicators over time.